Call: 1987, returned to Bar 2012

 Tel: +44 (0)20 7544 2600

 Simon Taylor is a competition and procurement specialist, recommended in Legal 500 and Chambers and Partners as a leading junior in public procurement.
 He returned to the Bar in 2012 after 20 years of practising as an EU and competition lawyer, including 7 years as a partner in a leading firm of solicitors and 5 years in Brussels.

-He has a busy contentious practise, acting both for bidders and authorities in public procurement disputes and also provides strategic advice on the conduct of tenders.
+He has a busy contentious practise, acting both for bidders and buyers in public procurement disputes and also provides strategic advice on the conduct of tenders.

-He advises companies and public bodies on competition, state aid and regulatory issues arising from disputes, transactions such as mergers or joint ventures and commercial agreements or conduct.
+He advises companies, utilities and public bodies on competition, state aid and regulatory issues arising from disputes, transactions such as mergers or joint ventures and commercial agreements or conduct.
 He has specific expertise in regulated sectors such as healthcare, communications, rail and water.